suntobright/USACO/README.md

 # Organization

-The Organization here is very straight-forward.
-These folders are corresponding to the sections of training program.
+The organization here is very straight-forward.
+These folders are corresponding to the chapters of the training program.

 # Content

 All code under master branch has passed the tests from the website.

 These code here is not whole completed, since my training is still in progress.
 I will update if I get some time.

 I'm sorry for the missing comments.
 I hope the code will help your training.

 # Contact